 #3 Healthy Fats

 Research has found that consuming meals higher in healthy fats vs. meals high in carbohydrates may help with blood sugar control.
+Healthy fats also increase satiety and nutrient absorption, boost energy, and regulate hormone production (which helps us maintain a steady weight).

 The takeaway — after a day of consuming too much sugar, adding healthy fats to your breakfast in place of refined carbohydrates is a great way to help create a more balanced and wholesome meal our body craves.